 \subsection{Symplectic field theory}

 Symplectic field theory assigns algebraic invariants to closed manifolds $V$ with a stable Hamiltonian structure.
+In this exposition we will however restrict to the special cases of contact manifolds (in the rest of the paper we will sometimes consider some particularly well behaved stable Hamiltonian structures too, see the rest of the section and, in particular, remark \ref{noncontact}, for more details).
 The invariants are defined by counting $\Ju$-holomorphic curves in $\IR\times V$ with finite energy.\\

-Let us recall the definition of moduli spaces of holomorphic curves studied in rational SFT.
+Let us recall the definition of moduli spaces of holomorphic curves studied in rational SFT of contact manifolds.
 Let $\Gamma^+,\Gamma^-$ be two ordered sets of closed orbits $\gamma$ of the Reeb vector field $R$ on $V$, i.e., $\gamma: \IR\to V$, $\gamma(t+T)=\gamma(t)$, $\dot{\gamma}=R$, where $T>0$ denotes the period of $\gamma$.
-Here we assume that the stable Hamiltonian structure is Morse in the sense that all closed orbits of the Reeb vector field are nondegenerate in the sense of \cite{BEHWZ}; in particular, the set of closed Reeb orbits is discrete.
+Here we assume that the contact structure is nondegenerate, i.e. all closed orbits of the Reeb vector field are nondegenerate in the sense of \cite{BEHWZ}; in particular, the set of closed Reeb orbits is discrete.
 Given a closed Reeb orbit $\gamma$ of any multiplicity, we will denote by $\bar\gamma$ its underlying simple Reeb orbit.
 At each simple Reeb orbit we will fix a closed form $d\phi_{\bar\gamma}$ generating $H^1(S^1)$.\\

-Then the (parametrized) moduli space $\IM^0_{r,A}(\Gamma^+,\Gamma^-)$ consists of tuples $(u,(z_k^{\pm}),(z_i))$, where $(z^{\pm}_k),(z_i)$ are three disjoint ordered sets of points on $\CP$, which are called positive and negative punctures, and additional marked points, respectively.
+Then the (parametrized) moduli space $\IM^0_{r,A}(\Gamma^+,\Gamma^-)$ consists of tuples $(u,(z_k^{\pm}),(z_i))$, where $(z^{\pm}_k),(z_i)$ are three disjoint ordered sets of points on $\IP^1$, which are called positive and negative punctures, and additional marked points, respectively.
 We will also fix an asymptotic marker at each puncture, i.e. a ray originating at the puncture.
-The map $u: \Si \to \IR \times V$ starting from the punctured Riemann surface $\Si = \CP - \{(z_k^{\pm})\}$ is required to satisfy the Cauchy-Riemann equation
+The map $u: \Si \to \IR \times V$ starting from the punctured Riemann surface $\Si = \IP^1 \setminus \{(z_k^{\pm})\}$ is required to satisfy the Cauchy-Riemann equation